Covid 19 coronavirus: Hunters allowed to hunt on private land at alert level 3

 Yes – the same rules apply.

-Have the deer roar and tahr rut ballots/hunting blocks been affected by COVID-19?
+Have the deer roar and tahr rut ballots/hunting blocks been affected by Covid-19?

-The Department of Conservation (DOC) runs an annual ballot system for hunters wishing to hunt during the deer roar and tahr rut period.
+The Department of Conservation (DoC) runs an annual ballot system for hunters wishing to hunt during the deer roar and tahr rut period.
 The ballot ensures hunters have access to an assigned hunting block.

 Hunting blocks assigned to hunters as part of the 2020 deer roar are cancelled.